fluid-project/handbook.floeproject.org/src/documents/UnderstandingAccessibilityandInclusivity.md

 Inclusiveness is different from accessibility in that inclusivity doesn't specifically address a particular need or problem - rather inclusivity provides a spectrum of tools and features that the end user can choose from to fit his or her requirements in the given context.
 In short, Inclusiveness is not prescriptive since the user chooses how best to help themselves.

 To learn more, see the Inclusive Design Guide:
-* Insight: <a class="link-external" rel="nofollow" target="_blank" href="https://guide.inclusivedesign.ca/insights/DisabilityAsMismatch.html">Disability As Mismatch</a>
+* Insight: <a class="link-external" rel="nofollow" href="https://guide.inclusivedesign.ca/insights/DisabilityAsMismatch.html">Disability As Mismatch</a>
-* Activity: <a class="link-external" rel="nofollow" target="_blank" href="https://guide.inclusivedesign.ca/activities/VirtuousTornado.html">Virtuous Tornado</a>
+* Activity: <a class="link-external" rel="nofollow" href="https://guide.inclusivedesign.ca/activities/VirtuousTornado.html">Virtuous Tornado</a>
-* Activity: <a class="link-external" rel="nofollow" target="_blank" href="https://guide.inclusivedesign.ca/activities/InclusiveDesignMapping.html">Inclusive Design Mapping</a>
+* Activity: <a class="link-external" rel="nofollow" href="https://guide.inclusivedesign.ca/activities/InclusiveDesignMapping.html">Inclusive Design Mapping</a>

 ## What is Accessible?</span>